leungwensen/pastry/README.md

 ## description

-taste it for your html5 development. you can take one piece or any.
+taste it for your html5 development. you can take one piece or any. and you can taste in in nodejs's house, too.

 ## [way to taste pastry](https://github.com/leungwensen/pastry/wiki/way-to-taste-pastry)